wikimedia/design-blog/_posts/2022-06-14-egg-laying-wool-milk-pig.md

   caption="Access to the actions and destinations in Chrome on Android."
 %}

-We asked ourselves if putting all options into one place is considered good or bad information architecture and found the answer in existing research. **[Hiding interface elements reduces their usage](https://www.nngroup.com/articles/hamburger-menus/) as they are less discoverable.** We did not want actions related to the article to be less used, as our audience finds them helpful, so we continued with having shortcuts in the bottom toolbar.
+We asked ourselves if putting all options into one place is considered good or bad information architecture and found the answer in existing research. **[Hiding interface elements reduces their usage](https://www.nngroup.com/articles/hamburger-menus/){:target="_blank" rel="nofollow"} as they are less discoverable.** We did not want actions related to the article to be less used, as our audience finds them helpful, so we continued with having shortcuts in the bottom toolbar.

 ## How the-egg-laying wool-milk-pig came to life